ionicapple/i-miss-you-so-much_no-words-can-ever-be-enough-to-express-how-much-i-miss-you-everydayi_its-not-fair/README.md

 > SometimesIWonderWhatUTasteSmellLike-WhatUrTongueFeelsLike-IWonderIfUThinkThatAboutMe

 if i feel like this about u after 8 yrs, its going in the prenup that i OWN your entire phone, thats it, there will not be a single secret that you will keep from me, i will know everything bc u will tell me everything always, not a single lie you will ever tell me, im not ever going to cry over you unless its tears of joy, im going to know exactly where u will be 24/7, i have a dirty mind but i have a pure heart, i dont lie to people and i work as hard as i can

+read code today in py, perl, R, it is time to log off and do something else ... anything else ... anythinggggg elseeeeeeee at all, im going to take a drive somewhere i need to look at real things and not my monitor for 9+ hrs